hima111997/Plip_parser/README.md

 3- install python-docs (pip install python-docx).

-    a- from the cmd on you windows.
+    a- from the cmd on your windows.

-    b- from conda command line.
+    b- from conda command line (if you have anaconda installed).

     c- on colab, use this command (!pip install python-docx). (there is an ! mark at the beginning)